promote the interoperability of payments acceptance

 The delivery of universal standard and protocols messages ensure the interoperability of different equipment and payment systems, internationally.

-nexo standards was established in 2014, when three historical contributors of card payment standards and specifications were merged: EPASOrg, the OSCar consortium and the CIR SEPA-Fast technical working group.
+nexo standards was established in 2014, when three historical contributors of payment standards and specifications were merged: EPASOrg, the OSCar consortium and the CIR SEPA-Fast technical working group.

 By bringing together industry experts to develop open and common standards and implementation guidelines.